 - Eugenia Bone’s Marinated Red Bell Peppers recipe packs roasted red peppers into a mix of lemon juice, white wine vinegar, and olive oil; adds a few slivers of garlic; and then processes the jars in a boiling water bath.
 If you’re substituting home roasted or store-bought red bells, add 2 cloves of garlic and 2 tablespoons of white wine vinegar, stirring in a squeeze of lemon and extra-virgin olive oil as needed to your preferred thickness.

 - Peppers are typically roasted over a flame or under a broiler, but surprise—we prefer to grill them.
 Simply split the peppers in open lengthwise, removing the seeds and membranes.
 Lay them on a medium-hot grill and cook, skin side down, for about 2 minutes, until the downward side chars and blisters, and then flip and grill an additional couple of minutes, until slightly charred and heated through.
-Place them in a brown paper bag, folding it shut, for 5–10 minutes, until cool enough to handle, and then pull out the peppers peel off the skins.
+Place them in a brown paper bag, folding it shut, for 5–10 minutes, until cool enough to handle, and then pull out the peppers and peel off the skins.

 - Almonds are traditional in Spanish romesco, but you can substitute hazelnuts or other nuts.
 For less of the rich roasted pepper flavor, throw in some tomato—grilled, of course.